dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/snowflake-configs.md

 ### Base location

-Snowflake's `CREATE ICEBERG TABLE` DDEL requires that a `base_location` be provided. dbt defines this parameter on behalf of the user to both streamline usage and enforce basic isolation of table data within the `EXTERNAL VOLUME`.
+Snowflake's `CREATE ICEBERG TABLE` DDEL requires that a `base_location` be provided. dbt defines this parameter on the user's behalf to streamline usage and enforce basic isolation of table data within the `EXTERNAL VOLUME`.
 The default behavior in dbt is to provide a `base_location` string that follows the below convention:

 `_dbt/{SCHEMA_NAME}/{MODEL_NAME} `